 The most common warning of a lifeline outage is the warning of bad weather.

-MPI have resources available for different types of adverse events.
+The Ministry for Primary Industries has resources available for different types of adverse events.

 A utility failure may result from hazard event or from equipment failure, but the consequences of a prolonged loss of these services, especially in the urban areas can be significant, causing social disruption and economic loss.